 - 1/4 cup water

 - Pinch cinnamon, optional

-- In a large saucepan, on medium-high, add water, coconut milk, maple syrup, vanilla, salt.
+- In a large saucepan, on medium-high, add water, almond milk, maple syrup, vanilla, salt.
 Bring to boil.
 Stir in rolled oats and return to a boil.
 Reduce heat and simmer for about 5 minutes until thick.